dechainers/dechainy/docs/api/plugins.md

         Returns:
             str: The id of the rule

-`Mitigator(config: dechainy.configurations.ProbeConfig, module: module, programs: dechainy.configurations.ProbeCompilation)`
+`Mitigator(config: dechainy.configurations.ProbeConfig, module: module, programs: dechainy.ebpf.ProbeCompilation)`
 :   Mitigator class, an eBPF implementation of an IP/Netmask mitigator.

     ### Ancestors (in MRO)